Best All-Around eCommerce Platform

 Harry’s Razors is just one example.
-It’s an ecommerce shaving company that has built an incredible online store using Shopify, and it’s going from strength to strength!
-Here you you can see some of the little things that make it so successful.
+It’s an eCommerce shaving company that has built an incredible online store using Shopify, and it’s going from strength to strength!
+Here you can see some of the little things that make it so successful.

 That’s all well and good, but we don’t want to just take Shopify’s word for it.
 We created our own tests with in-depth research to discover exactly how good Shopify was compared to other online store builders out there.